Cave Lake State Park

 Cave Lake State Park Camping

 Besides some pretty outstanding recreational opportunities, you can also enjoy some of the best Ely, Nevada camping at Cave Lake.
-Settle into two designated campgrounds, including the Elk Flat Campground and the Lake View Campground.
+Settle into two designated campgrounds—the Elk Flat Campground and the Lake View Campground.
 Both campgrounds provide level grounds for tent and truck camping, along with fire pits with barbecue grills on each campsite.
-Access roads to the sites are unpaved, and the camping limit is seven days within a 30-day period.
-Although reservations are not accepted and saving sites is prohibited, a few small group sites are available by reservation and several sites can accommodate more than one vehicle.
-For more information, including overflow camping details, get in touch with Cave Lake State Park directly at (775) 728-8100.
+There’s one group day-use site and one group camping site in each campground.
+Access roads to the sites are unpaved.
+Reservations for campsites can be made in advance but aren’t required.

 Hours: